 Sue: Did Omega just do an Adric?
-I’m sure he jumped off his chair before the explosion went off.
+I’m sure he jumped off his chair before that explosion went off.

-Omega removes his helmet.
-The Doctor stares back at himself in disbelief.
+Omega removes his helmet and the Doctor stares back at himself in disbelief.

 Sue: That would have been a fabulous cliffhanger.
-They wasted it.
-However, I do like Peter Davison with a deep voice.
-It’s very sexy.
+What a waste.
+However, I do like Peter Davison’s deep voice; it’s very sexy.

-Omega wanders off into Amsterdam.
-He becomes fascinated by a steam organ.
+Omega wanders into Amsterdam and becomes fascinated by a steam organ.

-Sue: If he thinks that’s good, just you wait until he sees the red light district.
-It will blow his mind.
+Sue: If he thinks that’s good, just wait until he sees the red-light district.
+That’ll will blow his mind.

 Omega bonds with a small boy.
-No, that like that.
+No, not like that.

 Sue: That’s a bit creepy.
-Actually, I’m not sure who is the most creepy: Omega or the kid?
+Actually, I’m not sure who’s the creepiest here, Omega or the kid?
 That boy will grow up to be a serial killer, you mark my words.

-The Doctor, Nyssa and Tegan pursue the renegade Time Lord through the streets of Amsterdam.
-They hear a woman screaming in the distance.
+As the Doctor, Nyssa and Tegan pursue the renegade Time Lord through the streets of Amsterdam, they hear a woman screaming in the distance.

 Omega begins to fall apart.